chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: I ran the simulation and same issue, I think the problem is with the velocity topic /cmd\_vel and laser topic /scan because I have seen there is no velocity command been sent during simulation which is abnormal, are you sure the two nodes have properly utilize the interface FindWall.srv ?
+# frage I ran the simulation and same issue, I think the problem is with the velocity topic /cmd\_vel and laser topic /scan because I have seen there is no velocity command been sent during simulation which is abnormal, are you sure the two nodes have properly utilize the interface FindWall.srv ?